XG213/palepa1n/README.md

 DO NOT USE THIS TO AVOID CREATING FAKEFS this is only for if you already have the fakefs and are too lazy to delete it cuz u screwd smth up and need to re jb or smth
 # oh yea and
-This software is provided as-is, if u kill smth dont blame me i warned u (its also probs a skill issue)
+This software is provided as-is, if u kill smth dont blame me i warned u (its also sounds like a skill issue)